 The need for a growing Data Storage Architecture

 The above phases will lead to extremely large data sets ingested and stored into the Big Data structures and linked to other internal and external data sets.
 A solid and performing framework is needed for storing and processing Big Data in a distributed manner on large clusters of servers.
-Basically, what the framework is requested to accomplish are massive data storage and very fast processing.
+Basically, what the framework is requested to accomplish is massive data storage and very fast processing.
 The core of the Big Data Management framework also consists of the following:

-- A state of the art Records Management System, fully integrated with the Content Management System, to manage physical security archives.
+- A state of the art Records Management System, fully integrated with the Enterprise Content Management System, to manage physical security archives.

 - A powerful distributed processing sub-system managing the Big Data distributed storage and exposing its services to the Big Data analytical layers as well as other third-party applications.